claytongt6/zima-server/README.md

      1. To streamline setup time, this system is designed to use only one power cable and combine all units into a single unit.
      2. Due to the curious nature to others of raw motherboards/exposed wires, 3D models have been designed to enclose all components in a compact, clean body to avoid unnecessary interactions with security agent, particular airline security.

+### Wireless Access:
+    1. The hypervisor will be configured for interfacing via one of the ethernet ports.
+Because of this, internet access will not be universally

 ### Setup Process Overview:
     1. 3D print enclosure components & assemble hardware.